Ksualboy/Ksualboy/README.md

 # Hi there! 👋
-Looking for a repo?
-There are some pinned down this section, so keep scrolling 👀

 I was once a fearless video editor who hated freelancing but needed to survive,
 ### but now I'm in my way on learning how `properly code`! 💃